hnmike/hnmike/data engineer lab 1 (202411160846).md

 - If the test connection is successful, click "Finish" or "Save" to save the connection.
 You should now be able to use the database client to manage your PostgreSQL database locally.

 ## **🚨 Tables not loading!? 🚨**
-- If you are on Windows and used **`docker compose up`**, table creation and data load will not take place with container creation.
+- If you are on Windows and used **`[[docker compose]]]/up`**, table creation and data load will not take place with container creation.
 Once you have docker container up and verified that you are able to connect to empty postgres database with your own choice of client, follow the following steps:
 1. On Docker desktop, connect to my-postgres-container terminal.
 	1. Run:
 		1.